Afiyanaaj/demo/README.md

 # demo
-ThisIs my first get Repository.
+This is my first Git Repository.